-COMING IN JUNE - PREORDER NOW!
+NOW AVAILABLE!
 From Lambda Literary Award-nominated author Craig Laurance Gidney comes A Spectral Hue, a novel of art, obsession, and the ghosts that haunt us all.
-Look for A Spectral Hue coming soon to better independent booksellers everywhere, and most online retailers.
-Signed copies are available for preorder direct from Word Horde.
+Look for A Spectral Hue at better independent booksellers everywhere, and most online retailers.
+Copies with signed bookplates are available direct from Word Horde.

 For generations, the marsh-surrounded town of Shimmer, Maryland has played host to a loose movement of African-American artists, all working in different media, but all utilizing the same haunting color.
 Landscape paintings, trompe l’oeil quilts, decorated dolls, mixed-media assemblages, and more, all featuring the same peculiar hue, a shifting pigment somewhere between purple and pink, the color of the saltmarsh orchid, a rare and indigenous flower.

 Graduate student Xavier Wentworth has been drawn to Shimmer, hoping to study the work of artists like quilter Hazel Whitby and landscape painter Shadrach Grayson in detail, having experienced something akin to an epiphany when viewing a Hazel Whitby tapestry as a child.
 Xavier will find that others, too, have been drawn to Shimmer, called by something more than art, something in the marsh itself, a mysterious, spectral hue.